natancox/stardog-docs/src/blog/content/posts/stardog-3-is-coming.md

 Stardog HA Cluster beta was released in Fall, 2014; while it was usable, it wasn't as robust as we wanted.
 Let's start by saying that distributed systems of any kind are hard And distributed semantic graph databases are even harder.
-But for the 3.0 release Edgar Rodriguez Diaz and Fernando Hernandez just **crushed**.
+But for the 3.0 release Edgar Rodriguez Diaz and Fernando Hernandez beat the Cluster into shape.

+$more-stuff

 Stardog 3 is ready for continuous operations.

-## Annual Subscription License Model
+### Annual Subscription License Model

-As a result of the production-ready state of HA Cluster, we're introducing a new wrinkle in the Stardog licensing model: per-node annual subscriptions.
-This wrinkle is optimized for multi-node clusters.
+Since HA Cluster is ready for production now, we're introducing a new wrinkle in the Stardog licensing model: per-node annual subscriptions, which are optimized for multi-node clusters.

+Annual subscription fees include maintenance, support, and access to all releases.
+This is a particularly good choice for running Stardog in the cloud since it's based on JVMs, not servers or VMs.
+Fees are based on the number of nodes (i.e., JVMs) you need (counting only Stardogs, not ZooKeepers) and are priced to provide real high availability (i.e., at least a 3-node cluster) for the same license fees as a single machine pre-3.0 license; annual subscription fees also have the advantage of shifting your spend from cap-ex to op-ex in most cases.
+A 3-node cluster is the smallest annual subscription we offer and discount curves are pretty steep starting at 9 nodes.

+Get in [touch](mailto:sales@clarkparsia.com) to discuss licensing.

 {{% figure src="/img/commit.jpg" class="inliner" %}}
 ## Write Performance

-Stardog privileges reads over writes; but that doesn't mean we will accept slow write performance.
-Stardog's write speed at database creation time has been one of the best in the industry for a while;
-and now with Stardog 3, updates to an existing database are equally fast, which means a big speedup in the common case.
+Stardog has till now privileged reads over writes; but that doesn't mean we accept slow write performance.
+Stardog's write speed at database creation time has been one of the best in the industry for a while; and now with Stardog 3, updates to an existing database are equally fast, which means a big speedup in the common case.

-Stardog 3 is more clever about handling updates so there are fewer configuration options to tweak.
+Stardog 3 is also more clever about handling updates so there are fewer configuration options to tweak.
 The number of threads used for parsing and processing files, the size of buffers used during processing, etc. are automatically computed and adjusted so you can add a few